Azure/azure-sdk-tools/tools/mock-service-host/doc/consume_with_go.md

 # mkdir main && cd main              // create main package for test
 ```

-Add the following code to the `main.go` file to send `Create Extension` request to Mock Server Host.
+Add the following code to the `main.go` file to send `Create Extension` request to Mock Service Host.

 ```go
 package main